nextcloud/files_rightclick/README.md

+⚠️ As of Nextcloud 28, this app is deprecated.
+The right click feature has been merged upstream.

 # Right click for Nextcloud
   This app allows users and developers to have a right click menu.
   Simply use the RightClick object to quickly create context menus.